javatlacati/swiplwebtut/webspanish.md

 http:location(files, '/f', []).
 ----

 También note que +location+ tiene aridad 3.
-It takes a list of options, the only valid option being +priority(+:integer)+ which is used to disambiguate multiple handlers that handle the same URI.
+Recibe una listq de opciones, the only valid option being +priority(+:integer)+ which is used to disambiguate multiple handlers that handle the same URI.
 This is useful for defining a fallback handler for prefix of / to make a custom 'not found' page instead of 404ing, and for overriding portions of the URI space.

 IMPORTANTE: I was tryig to make these 'abstract paths' be abstract files paths for a long time when learning this stuff.
 Beware, the two have nothing to do with each other.
 To make things worse, later on we'll encounter them used together.

 .lo siento, no habrá ejercicios aquí
 ****
 EJERCICIO:
-create a new abstract path /food/ and move taco to be under it
+cree una nueva ruta abstracta /food/ y mueva taco paara que esté dentro de ella

 EJERCICIO:
 Abstract URI paths really only become useful as a website grows, and things need moved around.
-Extend the previous exercise to have /food/mexican/,  /food/french/, /food/japanese/ and serve an example food for each one.
+Extend the previous ejercicio to have /food/mexican/,  /food/french/, /food/japanese/ and serve una comida de ejemplo para cada uno.
 Arrange your code so the paths can be changed to /cuisine/mexican/,  /cuisine/french/, and /cuisine/japanese/ by changing a single http:location definition.
-Hint, use +http_absolute_uri/2+
+Consejo: use +http_absolute_uri/2+

 EJERCICIO:
-Move a handler, use the make command, then try to access the old location.
+Mueva un manejador, use el comando make, then try to access la ubicación anterior.
 It may work until you restart.
 Lesson learned - restart after you muck with location.
 ****

 Moving the whole shebang
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Your server will some day probably be proxied to by apache, so your root path may be changed.
+Su servidor will some day probablemente be proxied to by apache, so your root path may be changed.
 You can change all abstract paths at once by redefining the setting http:prefix.

 ****
 Ejercicio